opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 * The second part was more **collective**, since participants were asked to “validate” their issues/needs through a **group discussion** and choose one for each group;
 * Then, the third part was a **plenary session**, in which one member per group were asked to present the concept of the selected need.

 After this **teamwork** experience, the Municipality of Milan offered a delicious buffet organized by **(?)**.
-It gave all the participants and the operational stuff to relax and enjoy the time spent together.
+It gave all the participants and the operational stuff the possibility to relax and enjoy the time spent together.

 Audio and video of the meeting has been integrally recorded.

 **2. Second co-design session** - May 11th, 2016

 During the second meeting, we hosted altogether **(?)** participants.
-First of all, there was a **tight slide presentation** with:
+First of all, there was a **tight slide presentation** about:

 * a list of the **different issues**, revealed form the first session and divided into three macro-areas;
 *  an **explanation** about the **tools** that they were going to use during the session;